SamFurness/CHEME5440_Final/README.md

 CHEME5440 Final
 5/14/19

+All questions are answered in the SamFurness_CHEME5440Final.pdf PDF document.
+The work for some of them required coding:

 Question 1 Parts B and C are solved using the MATLAB code CHEME5440Final_1.m calling the function ReactionRate.m.
 Simply just run the former file to get the plot and the K,n values.

 Question 2 Part B is solved with CHEME5440Final_2b.m and gives the nullclines plot.

 Question 2 Part C  is solved with CHEME5440Final_2c.m and gives the streamline plot.

-All other questions are answered in the SamFurness_CHEME5440Final.pdf PDF document.